JCH222/dfqueue/README.md

 Notes
 -----

-- DfQueue doesn't support dataframes with multiindexes.
+- DfQueue doesn't support dataframes with rows multiindexes.
 - The new value of a checking value has to be different from the previous values.
 For example, it can be strictly decreasing or increasing (see the REMAINING_LEVELS value for each player in the example above).